 (Cost of Beginning – Year Inventory + Additional Inventory Costs) – Cost of End-Year Inventory = Cost of Goods Sold

 Average inventory is the second key piece of information needed to complete the inventory turnover formula.
-When making this calculation, first decide which time period you’ll use to determine your average.
+When calculating this inventory equation, first decide which time period you’ll use to determine your average.
 Most often, average inventory is calculated by month, in which case, you’ll divide by 2.
 For a season, divide by 7.
 For an entire year, divide by 13.

 Average inventory formula: Take your beginning inventory for a given period of time (usually a month).
 Add that number to your end of period inventory (month, season, or year), and then divide by 2 (or 7, 13, etc).